timvideos/litex-buildenv/scripts/README.md

   ```
   make connect-lm32
   ```
-  Set a mode/capture - press 'h' and read instructions.
+  Set a mode/capture - type 'help' and read instructions.
-  TODO: Expand on this
+  You likely need to enable a video mode, framebuffer & encoder.
+  'status' helps to see what the firmware is doing.

+---

-9. Once everything has been built, get HDMI2USB running again after a power cycle by running this script (does non-build steps above):
+Once everything has been built, get HDMI2USB running again after a power cycle by running this script, possibly multiple times if errors first attempt (does non-build steps above):
    ```
    ~/HDMI2USB-misoc-firmware/scripts/flash-hdmi2usb.sh
    ```